“Solitude is a hard-won ally, faithful and patient.” – Henry Rollins

 Healing others is what keeps me together, but sometimes I can’t handle being in the middle of society.
 I want to leave the city and suburbs.
 People can be too much for me.
 It’s a strange feeling being unable to deal with society, yet feeling a strong sense of duty towards humanity at the same time.

 I’ve outgrown the need and desire to be in this big city and surrounding metro-area.
 The concentrated muck of the vast array of both negative and positive emotional/spiritual energies are so palpable that it can actually affect me physically.
-Sometimes if the entire area were concentrated on one thing, such as the Cubs World Series or the Election Day aftermath last year, the collective consciousness vibrations are chaotic and crippling, giving me migraines and entire-body aches.
+Sometimes if the entire area were concentrated on one thing, such as the Cubs World Series or the Election Day aftermath in 2016, the collective consciousness vibrations are chaotic and crippling, giving me migraines and entire-body aches.

-It sucks.
 I’ve contemplated moving elsewhere, but Chicago needs compassionate people like you and me.
 There’s so much spiritual and emotional healing to be done here in Chicago, that more people have to be here to help.

 There are times when I don’t know whether I volunteered for this job, or if I was “volun-told” by the Tao.
 In either case, it doesn’t matter.
 I’m here.